The last thing mankind will understand about their existence is the obvious, because even though the answers were

 If anything, the Internet has put information into overproduction, doing little to mitigate the dilemma.
 It hasn’t occurred to the proponents of this “free information” that knowledge should serve as a means to achieve insight.
-Mere chunks of data or facts that are isolated from a meaningful narrative will hardly usher in the techno-humanist utopia that counter-culturalists have been talking about for the past six decades.
+Mere chunks of data or facts, isolated from a meaningful narrative, will hardly usher in the techno-humanist utopia that counter-culturalists have raved about for the past six decades.
 So the thrust of cosmic censorship lies not in enforcing ignorance, but in preventing comprehension.

 A person is ultimately most appreciative of things similar in nature to himself.